Scally-H/RedReactor/RR_NodeRED/README.md

 <H1>Red Reactor Node-RED Dashboard</H1>

-We're pleased to announce the release of our Node-RED Home Automation Dashboard, which connects to our RR_MQTT client and gives you full visibilty and control of your Red Reactor enabled Pi system!
+We're pleased to announce the release of our Node-RED Home Automation Dashboard, which connects to our RR_MQTT client and gives you full visibility and control of your Red Reactor enabled Pi system!

 <img src="RR_NodeRED UI Screenshot.JPG" width="75%"  alt="The Red Reactor Node-RED Dashboard" title="Red Reactor Node-RED Dashboard">